biocypher/biochatter-paper/manuscript.md

 The benchmarking framework implements a matrix of component combinations using the parameterisation feature of Pytest [@pytest].
 This allows the automated evaluation of all possible combinations of components, such as LLMs, prompts, and datasets.
-We ran the benchmarks on a MacBook Pro with an M3 Max chip with 40-core GPU and 128GB or RAM.
+We ran the benchmarks on a MacBook Pro with an M3 Max chip with 40-core GPU and 128GB of RAM.
 As a default, we ran each test five times to account for the stochastic nature of LLMs.
 We generally set the temperature to the lowest value possible for each model to decrease fluctuation.